rayuron/rayuron/README.md

-- 👋 Hi, I’m @rayuron
+- Hi, I’m @rayuron
-- 👀 I’m a music producer, football freestyler
+- I’m a Music Producer, Football Freestyler
-- 🌱 I’m currently learning ML, DS

 <!---
 rayuron/rayuron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.